MuskanSinhaPi/mission-archive-microsite/README.md

 * Re-run the bash script to make sure assets/images/gallery/index.json is up to date, since that's what powers your gallery.
 * Open with VS Code live server to ensure rendering of glb files

+* The 7-8 minute load time is because Netlify's free tier has no CDN caching for large binary files — it serves them fresh from their origin server every time.
+Hence,<br>
+Cloudflare R2
+<ul> Free for first 10GB storage + 1M requests/month </ul>
+<ul> Much faster than Netlify for binary files since it's a proper object store with CDN </ul>
+<ul> Upload your assets/images/gallery/, assets/models/ folders to R2, then update the paths in index.html to point to your R2 public URL </ul>
+<ul> Keep index.html and the rest of the code on Netlify - offloads the heavy assets to R2 </ul>

 > India Student Competition 2022-'24 | Official Mission Archive Website

 ![CanSat](https://img.shields.io/badge/CanSat-India%202022--24-00D4FF?style=for-the-badge)